codehugger/heliumqa-document-formats/helium_analysis_results_document.md

 * `label`: a string that **SHOULD** typically contain a more human-readable alternative to `key` (default: same as `key`)
 * `metadata`: a bool value that indicates whether this column contains metadata or concrete values (default: false)

+##### Displaying Tables

+Sometimes you might want to display table data differently from its defined *columns as keys* and *rows as values*.
+You might also want to hide the table because its meaning should be kept for longitudinal purposes but it should not be displayed by default.
+For this purpose a table **MAY** include the following members:

+* `transpose`: a boolean that indicates whether this table should be displayed as transposed or not (default: false)
+* `hide`: a boolean value that indicates whether this table should be hidden by default (default: false)

 #### chart2d

 A "chart result object" defines a multi-value structure that describes a mathematical 2D chart.